delaford/game/server/README.md

 The clients then recieves the update and apply it to their client and the `Engine.js` client-side will repaint accordingly based on the new values.

 This all happens within a second or less and it's all basic, standard within the game.
 Nothing fancy here...

+## Player saving

+When a user connects, they are assigned a `JWT` token which only lets them access and update their profile.

+Upon entry to the server, their profile is fetched from the `MySQL` database.
+Then they get two authenticators: a `WebSocket` id and their player's `uuid`.
+When a user is moving, their X,Y is updated but only on the server.
+Not in the database.

+When you logout from either a browser close, internet disconnect or just plain-old logout, your profile is saved on the database with the new data from the game session you just exited from.